Monday

 Snakes

-3a On TV, how were Eliot Ness and his team of US law enforcers known in
+3a On TV, how were Eliot Ness and his team of US law enforcers known in the series set in the 1920s?

 The Untouchables